ACMESDS/jsdb/README.md

 	});

 where dsN are datasets, sql in a MySQL connector, and dataset ATTRIBUTES = {key:value, ... } are described below.

-Alternatively, a lone dataset ds can be created thusly:
+Alternatively, a lone dataset can be created thusly:

 	var DSVAR = require("dsvar");